Sjalfred/demo/Readme.md

 ##  Architecture Design (Service @ Scale)

+### Cloud Deployment

+- Container Deployment platforms like OpenShift or EKS on AWS
+- HashiCorp Vault on AWS for secret management
+- Amazon ECR - Docker container registry for storing docker images

 ### High availably setup

 - Two AWS Region is considered
 - Each region , Two Availability Zone is Considered .
 - Cluster Database is setup across each region .
+- Health-check endpoint  / Liveliness probe is created  will be used for automatic traffic diversion between datacenters using Akamai GTM

+### Autoscaling
+- Leverage HPA & VPA of the container Platform
+- Resource limits for pod/container (CPU & Memory) based on Service

 ### Akamai Edge Solution is Considered